The Intelligent Cruiser Review

 One last thing… if you do purchase the ebook and use the information in it, I’d love to hear what worked well for you too.

 I hope you get as much practical information from it as we did.

-If you prefer a quality paperback cruising-book from Amazon, here’s our review of…
+If you prefer to sit down with a quality paperback cruising-book, here’s our review of…